 - Ovens are typically smaller in Europe so many of your pans from Canada may not fit.
 When you choose a house, you can measure your oven so that you know which pans to bring with you.
 Bring a measuring tape with you! - Carpet is uncommon.
 Floors are usually tile or laminate.
 If you prefer the feel of carpet, buy a rug in Canada to bring with you, as rugs can be very expensive here. - Most walls are cinderblock with a thin layer of plaster over top.
 For this reason, you cannot use regular nails to hang pictures like you would in Canada.
-Many families prefer to use products such as Command Strips by 3M, which are typically cheaper in Canada, you may want to bring some with you.
-Local hardware stores also sell products similar to command strips, as well as special hooks with three very short nails in them.

-- Walls cannot be washed as the paint will rub off.
-Ask you landlord to leave some extra paint in the house so that you can paint over any stains. - Window screens are not as popular as in Canada.
-If your house does not have screens, ask your potential landlord if it's possible to have some installed. - Stairs are often made of stone or marble.
-They therefore have sharp edges and are easy to slip on.
-If you have children you may want to talk to your landlord about installing stufenmatten, which are strips of carpet attached to each stair tread to prevent slipping.
+Many families prefer to use products such as Command Strips by 3M, which are typically cheaper in Canada, so bring some with you.
+Local hardware stores also sell products similar to command strips, as well as special hooks with three very short nails in them. - Walls cannot be washed as the paint will rub off, so make sure your landlord leaves some extra paint in the house so that you can paint over any stains. - Window screens are not as popular as in Canada, so if your house does not have screens ask your potential landlord if it's possible for them to install them. - Stairs are often made of stone or marble, so they have sharp edges and are easy to slip on.
+If you have children you may want to talk to your landlord about installing stufenmatten (DE)/halve maantjes (NL), which are strips of carpet attached to each stair tread to prevent slipping. - If you are not comfortable having a landlord that does not speak English, ask current tenants about the landlord's language skills.
+Some are fluent whereas others may not speak a word, making it difficult when trying to contact them with a question.

-- If you are not comfortable having a landlord that does not speak English, ask current tenants about the landlord's language skills.
-Some are fluent whereas others may not speak a word, making it difficult when trying to contact them with a question. - Remember to bring your lamps with you, all they need is an adapter and European bulbs and they can be used in your new home. - Ask the current tenants about their internet connection, not all areas have fibre optic internet and some families report having very slow or intermittent internet. - Due to the thick walls, you may not be able to get a Wi-Fi signal throughout your entire house.
+- Remember to bring your lamps with you, all they need is an adapter and European bulbs and they can be used in your new home. - Ask the current tenants about their internet connection, not all areas have fibre optic internet and some families report having very slow or intermittent internet. - Due to the thick walls, you may not be able to get a Wi-Fi signal throughout your entire house.
 A Wi-Fi extender or a Wi-Fi mesh network could be useful to extend your range and get rid of dead zones.
-They can be found on-line or in electronics stores.
-You can also speak to your local internet provider as they may have equipment for sale or rental.
+They can be found on-line or in electronics stores or speak to your local internet provider as they may have equipment for sale or rental.

-Children Education
+Children information